Skip to main content

 Supported Protocols

 A tunnel can support one or more protocols.
-The supported protocols are HTTP and HTTPS.
-WebSockets, GRPC, and other protocols are not routed into the cluster.
+The supported protocols are HTTP, HTTPS, WS and WSS.
+GRPC and other protocols are not routed into the cluster.

 Exposing Ports